xianyi555/rails-pet-lab/readme.md

   What happens?

-5. Now try storing this invalid pet in memory with the `.new` method, and check if it's valid:
+3. Now try storing the invalid pet in memory with the `.new` method, and check if it's valid:

   ```zsh
   irb(main):001:0> pet = Pet.new(name: "Ty")
   irb(main):002:0> pet.valid?
   ```

-6. Use `.errors.full_messages` to display the user-friendly error messages for the invalid pet you just created.
+4. Use `.errors.full_messages` to display the user-friendly error messages for the invalid pet you just created.